 According to the American Psychological Association, unexpressed anger can lead to negative mental and physical effects, such as high blood pressure or depression.
 During the anger phase of the grief process, it's important to counter these effects by practicing mindful relaxation and self-care techniques, such as:

-- Breathing Deeply - Deep, diaphragmatic breathing can help you slow down and ease feelings of tension, according to the American Institute of Stress.
+- Breathing Deeply - Deep, diaphragmatic breathing can help you slow down and ease feelings of tension, according to the Harvard Business Review.
 Sit in a comfortable chair and close your eyes.
 Place one hand on your belly and simply observe your breathing.
 Then try to slow down your breath.
 Inhale to a slow count of four and exhale to a slow count of four.
-Practice this technique for several minutes, several times a day.
+Practice this or other breathing techniques for several minutes throughout the day.

 It is often thought that the stages of grief last weeks or months.
 This is simply not true.
 When dealing with the anger stage of grief you will find: